Royal Armoured Corps (Malaysia): Armour Museum

 The Armoured Corps Museum is located in Sungala Camp, Jalan Sua Betong, Port Dickson, Negeri Sembilan.
 The late Sultan Mahmud Al-Muktafi Billah Shah Ibni Al-Marhum Al-Sultan Ismail Nasiruddin Shah, the Sultan of Terengganu, launched the museum on 4 September 1993.
 He was also then the Colonel-in-chief for the Royal Armoured Corps.

 The museum aims to store for reference historical documents and artefacts of the Royal Armoured Corps, which has its Corps Home at the 2nd Royal Armoured Regiment, Sunggala Camp, Port Dickson.

-Recent news

-It celebrated its golden jubilee in 2002 with the Malaysian King and Queen gracing the occasion.